-Welcome, and thank you for visiting.
+Welcome, and thank you for visiting!

 This website is a collection of my academic work and interests, including my research and publications, teaching portfolio, free and open-access educational tools, and occasional reflections on medicine, education, and training.

-I graduated from Harvard University in 2018 with a degree in Neurobiology and a minor in Psychology.
+I graduated from Harvard University in 2018 with a degree in Neuroscience and a minor in Psychology.
 After a research year as a Clinical Research Assistant in the Nelson Laboratory at Boston Children’s Hospital, I earned my M.D. from the University of Minnesota Medical School - Twin Cities in 2023, where I developed a strong interest in medical education, particularly the intersection of curriculum development and health equity.

-Following residency, I will begin fellowship training in Pulmonary & Critical Care Medicine at University of Colorado/National Jewish Health in the Medical Education/Clinician Educator track.
-My career goal is to become a clinician-educator, with a strong focus on patient care, teaching across levels of training, and education scholarship.
+I am currently completing fellowship training in Pulmonary & Critical Care Medicine at University of Colorado/National Jewish Health in the Medical Education/Clinician Educator track.
+I will graduate fellowship in June 2029.

 Clinical interests: ARDS, sepsis, pulmonary hypertension, interstitial lung disease